-If your child ever complains of discomfort in their feet or ankles, your best course of action is to come visit our office right away.
+If your child ever complains of discomfort in their feet or ankles, your best course of action is to come visit a pediatric podiatrist in our office right away.
 Pain is not normal and should never be dismissed as “not a big deal.”
 At Eugene Foot and Ankle Health Center, Dr. McCourt can provide pediatric care for any foot or ankle condition your child may be experiencing.

 Common Pediatric Foot and Ankle Problems

 While sometimes you might wish you could keep your child in a bubble forever, shielded from all the potential harms in the world, that is, of course, not an option.
 Ultimately, facing the risk of being active outside is a healthier choice.